SpotIM/spotim-integration-docs/recirculation/README.md

-# Recirculation
+# Popular-in-the-Community
-Community Recirculation promotes the most popular content from your site by showcasing user-generated content (UGC).
+Popular-in-the-Community, or Recirculation, promotes the most popular content from your site by showcasing user-generated content (UGC).
 This unit drives users to more of your content and features a monetization component so you can generate meaningful revenue via revshare.